Jimmy Saddler-McQueen

-Jimmy Saddler-McQueen (born August 4, 1987) is a defensive tackle who is currently a free agent.
+Jimmy Saddler-McQueen (born August 4, 1987) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Arena Football League (AFL).
 He was signed by the Chicago Bears as an undrafted free agent in 2010 and was signed to the Detroit Lions practice squad on October 3, 2012.

 Saddler-McQueen attended Forest Brook High School in Houston, Texas, and played college football at Texas A&M-Kingsville.

 In addition to the Bears and the Lions, he has been a member of the St. Louis Rams, Dallas Cowboys, Tampa Bay Storm, and Jacksonville Sharks.